Middlesex: Former postal county

-Middlesex (abbreviated Middx) was a former postal county.
+Middlesex (abbreviated Middx) is a former postal county.
 Counties were an element of postal addressing in routine use until 1996, intended to avoid confusion between post towns, and are no longer required for the routing of the mail.
 The postal county did not match the boundaries of Middlesex because of the presence of the London postal district, which stretched into the county to include Tottenham, Willesden, Hornsey and Chiswick.
 Addresses in this area included "LONDON" which is the post town but any overlap with the then County of London was coincidental.

 In 1965, Royal Mail retained the postal county because it would have been too costly to amend addresses covering the bulk of Outer London.
 Exceptionally, the Potters Bar post town was transferred to Hertfordshire.
 Geographically the postal county consisted of two unconnected areas, 6 mi apart.
 The first was in and around Enfield and the second, larger area was to the west.
 This led the retention of 25 Post Towns to this day: